Aastha-Bhatia/Leetcode-Solutions/README.md

 This is my Leetcode profile :- https://leetcode.com/u/aastha-bhatia/

-Usually, I do Leetcode using Java language only.
+Usually, I do Leetcode using Java language.
 So, https://github.com/Aastha-Bhatia/Leetcode-Solutions/tree/main/Leetcode-java-solutions has more solutions and may help you more.

 However, there are some solutions in C++ language also https://github.com/Aastha-Bhatia/Leetcode-Solutions/tree/main/Leetcode-java-solutions/Leetcode-cpp-solutions which may help you :)